k4m4/terminals-are-sexy/README.md

 * [wttr.in](https://github.com/chubin/wttr.in) - The right way to check the weather.
 * [hub](https://hub.github.com/) - Command-line wrapper for git that makes working with GitHub easy.
 * [exa](https://github.com/ogham/exa) - Replacement for 'ls' written in Rust.
+* [homebrew-cask](https://github.com/caskroom/homebrew-cask) - A CLI workflow for the administration of Mac applications distributed as binaries.

 ## Communication